telerik/kendo-ui-core/docs/intro/supporting/scripts-hybridui.md

 ---
-title: Script Files for Kendo Hybrid UI
+title: List of Script Files for the Hybrid UI Widgets
-page_title: Script Files for Kendo Hybrid UI
+page_title: List of Script Files for the Hybrid UI Widgets
-description: "script files for hybrid UI, Kendo mobile widgets"
+description: "script files for hybrid UI, Kendo UI hybrid widgets"
 position: 5
 ---

-# Script Files for Kendo Hybrid UI
+# List of Script Files for the Hybrid UI Widgets

 Below are listed the script files for Kendo UI frameworks and widgets for mobile applications: